We need to build engagement and trust with people wanting to care for tamariki and support them through assessment and approval.

 We must ensure that support is provided to tamariki and rangatahi in care to meet their needs for play, recreation and participation in community activities, including supporting, and assisting caregivers to promote these activities.

-The oranga of tamariki is supported when they have a strong sense of culture, including ethnicity, sexuality (LGBTQ), gender, age, disability and faith, identity and belonging.
+The oranga of tamariki is supported when they have a strong sense of culture, including ethnicity, sexuality, gender (including gender diversity), age, disability and faith, identity and belonging.

 We need to support tamariki to establish, maintain and strengthen safe connections with their family/whānau (including siblings), hapū, iwi, marae and family group, and anyone else they or their family/whānau identify as important.